Giuseppe-Nucifora/ArmFlix/README.md

 ArmFlix is a TUI (Text-based User Interface) App developed for ARM64 CPU.
 It is part of the final exam of the Computer Architecture course at UNICAL and aims to implement the following points:

-1. Menù and interaction with it ✔️ (Works but It needs the other )
+1. Menù and interaction with it ✔️ (Works but It needs the other points. )

 2. Array with multiple types of data and print ✔️